 Even if you don’t have any problems currently, the lease will help clarify unforeseen future issues.

-A rental lease form is included for free in our landlord starter kit.
+A rental lease form is included for free in our landlord bundle.

 If your tenant has been a headache you may want to consider moving onto a new tenant.
 Handle the termination of the tenancy as if it were a Month to Month lease.